AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/livestream/faq.md

 ## What is the latency between when a hit is collected by Adobe and when it appears in Livestream?

 Latency for Livestream data typically ranges between 20 seconds and 5 minutes.
 This time range is not a guarantee or a service-level agreement.
-Several factors can increase this time range, including:
+Several factors can increase this time range beyond 5 minutes, including:

-* Report suites configured for A4T increase latency by about 10 minutes.
+* Report suites configured for A4T increase Livestream latency by about 10 minutes.
 Livestream data must wait for the A4T collection pipeline to finish.
 * Instances where collection or processing is delayed upstream.
 See [Data availability and latency in Adobe Analytics](https://experienceleague.adobe.com/en/docs/analytics/technotes/latency) for more information.

 ## Can I request uncompressed Livestream data?